 Shit-faced drunk for less than $3.
-That’s probably the easiest way to sum up the genius that is Steel Reserve.
+That’s probably the easiest way to sum up the genius of Steel Reserve.
 I can imagine the birth of this wonderful high-gravity lager right now.

 I’m just guessing that’s how it went down.
-I have no clue how the beer got it’s name.
-What I do know is that drinking a beer with an alcohol content of 8.1% is not for amateurs.
-As seasoned as I am, I can still only imbibe 4-5 16oz cans of this stuff in one night without feeling like I just went through a session of chemotherapy the next morning.
+I have no clue how the beer got its name.
+What I do know is drinking a beer with an alcohol content of 8.1% is not for amateurs.
+As seasoned as I am, I can still only imbibe 4-5 of the 16oz cans of this stuff in one night before I wake up feeling like I went through a session of chemotherapy the next morning.

 Steel Reserve is definitely a double-edged sword.
 Plan ahead and be careful and it will serve you well.
 Abuse it, and it will chop your head off and flush it down a toilet.

-You can find Steel Reserve at any store. $1.35 will get you a 24 oz can, or you can pony up $2.69 for a four pack of 16oz tall boys.
+You can find Steel Reserve at any store. $1.35 will get you a 24 oz can, or you can pony up $2.69 for a four-pack of 16oz tallboys.
 Stay away from the 12 packs.
 Trust me.
-The temptation to drink the whole thing is to great for a person in the depths of a Steel Reserve binge to resist.
+The temptation to drink the whole thing is too great for a person in the depths of a Steel Reserve binge to resist.
 Oh, and 222 calories per 12 oz serving is probably another good reason to limit your intake.